“See, I am doing a new thing! Now it springs up; do you not perceive it?”

 Kenny leaned his arms on the car roof.
 “They’re due for cremation end of the week.
 Six of them.
 I can bring them up on Saturday.
 After the services are finished.”

 “You better.
 You know how he gets when he’s hungry.
 You don’t wanna have to take their place, do you?”
 He smirked at the thought.
-“Now help me unload this junk.”
+“Come on, help me unload this junk.”

 They transferred everything to the Alfa Romeo.